-- Select the option Configuration from the main menu: "Main menu" and press button OK A ⇒ Fig. 45 on the windscreen wiper lever.
-Or - Press button D or on the multifunction steering wheel ⇒ Fig. 46 until the Configuration menu is displayed.
+- Select the option Configuration from the main menu: "Main menu" and press button OK A ⇒ fig. 45 on the windscreen wiper lever. or - Press button on a on the multifunction steering wheel\ ⇒ fig. 46 until the Configuration menu is displayed.